Lukijan Mušicki: Biography

 Luka Mušicki was born on 27 January 1777 in Temerin, Bács-Bodrog County (now Serbia), to father Georgije and mother Anastazija.
 He comes from the Čitaković family which moved to Bačka from the village Mušić in the Valjevo area.
 Even today, there are Donji Mušić and Gornji Mušić, after whom the family was named "Mušićani".
 Most likely, some Austrian Slovak official changed it to the version Mušický.
 They settled on a wasteland near Subotica, and it was named after them.
 Later, the family moved to Temerin.
 He attended elementary school in Temerin with teacher Pavle Milenović, the famous krasnopista.
 He attended Serbian school for another year in Titel with his uncle, teacher Stevan Popović.
 Then he attended a German border guard school for two additional years.
 He graduated from high school in Novi Sad and Szegedin, and law and philosophy in Pest.
-After completing his studies, he became the administrator of the Orthodox metropolitan office in Sremski Karlovci, a theology teacher, and, become a monk in November 1802, receiving his monastic name from Metropolitan Stefan Stratimirović, after the Greek philosopher Lucian.
+After completing his studies, he became the administrator of the Orthodox metropolitan office in Sremski Karlovci, a theology teacher, and became a monk in November 1802, receiving his monastic name from Metropolitan Stefan Stratimirović, after the Greek philosopher Lucian.
 He was elevated to archimandrite of Šišatovac and served from 1812 to 1824.
 In 1823, he accepted the administration of the Upper Karlovci eparchy and undertook intensive educational work to improve the education of his people.
-From 1828 until his death, he was the bishop of Gornjo-Karlovac, with his seat first in Plaški, and from 1829 in Sremski Karlovci.
+From 1828 until his death, he was the bishop of Gornjo-Karlovac, with his seat first in Plaški, and from 1829 in Karlovac.

 There were schools in German in the Austrian Military Frontier, and he opened the first schools in the Serbian language in Plaški (Glavno, 1824-1827), Škare, Zrmanja (Gračac), and Mutilić.
 As an archimandrite, he founded the Theological School in Plaški in 1824, where he taught science.
 As bishop of Gornjo-Karlovac, he transferred it to Karlovac in 1829, and in its place, in 1831, he founded the Preparatory Theological School in Plaški.
 Mušicki "brought out from it and sent out to the people young priests, established in Orthodoxy and conscious Serbs".
 He also arranged for Serbian children in German border schools to receive Serbian Orthodox catechisms.
 He founded a foundation with a capital of 7,000 forints at the Serbian Preparatory School in Karlovac.
 From which two female teacher trainees received 120 forints per year.